rails/rails/guides/source/command_line.md

 Think of +destroy+ as the opposite of +generate+.
 It'll figure out what generate did, and undo it.

-INFO: You can also use the alias "d" to invoke the destroy command: <tt>rails d</tt>.
+INFO: You can also use the alias "d" to invoke the destroy command: `rails d`.

 ```shell
 $ rails generate model Oops